proff/teamcity-cachedSubversion/README.md

 # Known Issues
 * ssh keys currently are not supported
 * unstable work with active TSVNCache (part of the TortoiseSVN)
+* configurations with other vcs are not supported.
+Workaround: you should checkout manually or add as artifact dependency